yensan57/flabbybeagle/_posts/2025-10-12-pahang-johor-d24-xo.md

 Firstly, XO and D24 and technically the same cultivar, i.e. D24, as per registered under the Malaysian Department of Agriculture.
 Same species, same botanical variety.

-Yet because of different growing conditions, result in generally 2 vastly different taste profile categories.
+Yet because of different growing conditions (or other factors, but such secrets will only be known to the farmers), result in generally 2 vastly different taste profile categories.

-However, sellers and marketing result in sometimes confusing naming, and potentially mis-naming (same happens with Musang King D197).
+However, seller marketing strategies result in confusing naming sometimes, and potentially even mis-naming (same happens with Musang King D197).

-In our opinion, based on taste profiles, the only 2 real vastly different taste-types are:
+In our opinion, based on taste profiles, the only 2 real and vastly different taste-types are:
 1. D24 (aka 'Sultan')
 2. Johor XO